 Use Remicade as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Remicade comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get Remicade refilled.

 - Remicade is usually given as an injection at your doctor's office, hospital, or clinic.
 If you will be using Remicade at home, a health care provider will teach you how to use it.
 Be sure you understand how to use Remicade.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

 - You may receive other medicines before each treatment with Remicade to decrease the chance of an infusion-related reaction.
 Discuss any questions with your doctor.

 - If you miss a dose of Remicade, contact your doctor right away.

 Ask your health care provider any questions you may have about how to use Remicade.

 Important safety information:

 - Remicade may cause dizziness.
 This effect may be worse if you take it with alcohol or certain medicines.
 Use Remicade with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Do not receive a live vaccine (eg, measles, mumps) while you are using Remicade.
+- Do not receive a live vaccine (eg, measles, mumps) or treatment with a weakened bacteria (eg, BCG for bladder cancer) while you are using Remicade.
 Talk with your doctor before you receive any vaccine.